Sazid-Al-Abedin/Java-Project/Ticket-Management/README.md

-# Vromon
-Vorom is a ticket booking software.
-This project is made by using JAVA
+# This is a ticket booking software.
+This project is made by using JAVA.